real2two/real2two/README.md

 ## 📌 My best projects.

-Currently, I don't have any open source project I am proud of currently.
+Currently, I don't have any open source projects I am proud of.

 I'm working on a web-based game called Hidodie!
 This would be my *very first video game*, and I plan on releasing a demo during Summer 2022.
 This project will become open source in the near future.
 (I'm currently on my 4th HTML reattempt making this game.)